THE LAW OFFICES OF IMAN I. ABOUELAZM

 Priority includes recent IRS debt, child support and alimony.
 Secured debt includes a mortgage or car

-medical bills or personal loans.
+bills or personal loans.
 Priority debt is not dischargeable.
-Secured debt may be discharged if the
+Secured debt may be discharged if the Debtor

-Debtor chooses to surrender the property tied to the debt.
-Unsecured debt may be discharged
+chooses to surrender the property tied to the debt.
+Unsecured debt may be discharged notwithstanding any

-any property that is not exempt to try to pay off some of the debt sought to be discharged.
-Certain
+property that is not exempt to try to pay off some of the debt sought to be discharged.
+Certain property may

-property may not be taken from the Debtor as this property is protected by statutory exemption rules.
+not be taken from the Debtor as this property is protected by statutory exemption rules.
+Exemptions vary

 Chapter 7 is widely known to be generally quick and more attractive because it wipes away all unsecured

-Chapter 7 bankruptcy and faces no objection or issues from the Trustee can expect to receive their
+bankruptcy and faces no objection or issues from the Trustee can expect to receive their discharge within

-income for your household size, your expenses should be more than your income and you must not have
+for your household size, your expenses should be more than your income and you must not have filed and

-filed and received a prior Chapter 7 discharge in the previous eight (8) years.
-If your income is higher
+received a prior Chapter 7 discharge in the previous eight (8) years.
+If your income is higher than the median

 Chapter 13 bankruptcy is often referred to as “Reorganization” bankruptcy.
 Chapter 13 allows debtor to

-who have fallen behind on their mortgage payments, Chapter 13 allows a Debtor to split their arrearage
+have fallen behind on their mortgage payments, Chapter 13 allows a Debtor to split their arrearage amount

-amount over the 3 - 5 year payment plan period.
-As of June 2010, Chapter 13 Bankruptcy may also help
+over the 3 - 5 year payment plan period.
+As of June 2010, Chapter 13 Bankruptcy may also help Debtors

-one mortgage.
-If your home is worth less than the total amount of your first mortgage, you may be able
+mortgage.
+If your home is worth less than the total amount of your first mortgage, you may be able to strip

-to strip the second or third lien.
-Certain restrictions apply and your attorney can analyze your case for
+the second or third lien.
+Certain restrictions apply and your attorney can analyze your case for eligibility for

 High Income: Some debtors file Chapter 13 bankruptcy because their income is too high to qualify for